-Quench uses LED UVC in our machines to deactivate or kill microorganisms, without adding any chemicals, like chlorine, to the filtered water.
+Quench uses LED UVC in our machines to maintain water’s cleanliness, without adding any chemicals, like chlorine, to the filtered water.
 Independent testing has concluded that UV technology can eliminate 99.9999% of bacteria, 99.999% of viruses, and 99.9% of parasites, including cryptosporidium and giardia.

 Similar to LED lightbulbs, LED UV lamps have a longer effective life than traditional UV lamps, leading to less service issues and less waste.
 Plus, traditional UV can produce a substantial amount of heat, which can be transferred to the water while LED UV can be engineered to not transfer heat, ensuring your cold water is always cold.

 That being said, it’s best to partner UV water treatment with other kinds of filtration methods.
-UV light is only capable of killing microorganisms like bacteria, viruses, molds, algae, yeast, and oocysts like cryptosporidium and giardia.
+UV light is primarily used for maintaining cleanliness rather than eliminating potentially harmful contaminants.
 The LED UVC will not have any impact on chlorine, volatile organic compounds, heavy metals, and other chemical contaminants.
 That’s why a strong filtration system is a key partner to UV sanitization.
 Combining UV sanitization of water with other kinds of filtration systems, like advanced carbon filtration or reverse osmosis, is the best way to effectively treat your office water supplies.

 In-Tank Versus Recirculation